 There is also, of course, an exorbitant amount of shopping available in the area, along Fifth Avenue, one of the most famous retail areas in the world.
 The high-end stores include Gucci, Armani, Versace, Tiffany’s, FAO Schwarz, the world-famous toy store, the Apple Store, Saks Fifth Avenue, and Brooks Brothers.

-Local restaurants include, but are, of course, not limited to Vong, The Four Seasons Restaurant, The Waldorf-Astoria Restaurant, home of the Waldorf Salad, Viand, Smith and Wollensky, Rosa Mexicano, Pompano, owned by the international opera superstar, Placido Domingo, Jimmy’s Downtown, and Efendi.
+Local restaurants include, but are, of course, not limited to The Waldorf-Astoria Restaurant, home of the Waldorf Salad, Viand, Smith and Wollensky, Rosa Mexicano, Pompano, owned by the international opera superstar, Richard Sandoval, and Naya, an authentic Lebanese grill.
 Midtown East is also the location of a number of exclusive clubs, such as The New York Yacht Club, whose unique exterior is fashioned to look like the prow of a ship, the Yale Club, and the New York Metropolitan Club.

 Midtown East also has a practically countless number of hotels for tourists to choose from, including the aforementioned St. Regis, Waldorf and Four Seasons Hotel, along with The Algonquin, the Ritz-Carlton, and the Grand Hyatt.